MichaelOchel/smarthome/extensions/binding/org.eclipse.smarthome.binding.digitalstrom/README.md

 Discoverable scenes are all user named scenes, group scenes that are reachable by local push-buttons, zone scenes and apartment scenes.
 The discovery also will discover all called scenes, if they aren't automatically discovered yet.
 Temperature control scenes, like *eco* will be ignored, so they can not be discoverd.

-If you only want to discover one of the thing types, you can start a discovery scan on the thing type you wish have discovered.
+If you only want to discover one of the thing types, you can start a discovery scan on the thing type you want to have discovered.
 You can use the command line command, e.g.: ``smarthome:discovery start digitalstrom:namedScene`` to start the scan.
-What thing types this binding supports please have a look at **Supported Things**.
+Which thing types this binding supports, please have a look at **Supported Things**.

 ## Thing Configuration and Properties